Click here to read an article on the business minor

 - Will there be a co-op or internship component?

-Students applying for admission to the Business Minor will need to have completed 4.0 credits, have applied for, or be enrolled in a Science Specialist or Major Subject POSt and have achieved a minimum grade of 63% in ECO100Y5 or must be taking course as a co-requisite while completing the Business Minor courses.
+Students applying for admission to the Business Minor will need to have completed 4.0 credits, have applied for, or be enrolled in a Science Specialist or Major Subject POSt .
+It is highly recommended that students take the ECO101H5 course prior to enrolling in any of the Business Minor courses.

 The courses offered by the Minor in Business, Science and Entrepreneurship will be distinct from the structure of current undergraduate Management course offerings.